sydneysimmons/Transformers-Project-Sports-Analysis/README.md

 1. Masked language modeling (MLM): taking a (flattened) table and associated context, the model randomly masks 15% of the words in the input, then runs the entire (partially masked) sequence through the model.
 The model then has to predict the masked words.
 2. Intermediate pre-training: to encourage numerical reasoning on tables, the authors additionally pre-trained the model by creating a balanced dataset of millions of syntactically created training examples.
 Here, the model must predict (classify) whether a sentence is supported or refuted by the contents of a table. <br />

-This way, the model learns an inner representation of the English language used in tables and associated texts, which can then be used to extract features useful for downstream tasks such as answering questions about a table
+This way, the model learns an inner representation of the English language used in tables and associated texts, which can then be used to extract features useful for downstream tasks such as answering questions about a table.

 ### Critical Analysis
 **Next Steps:**